Rexead/GameTime-Tracker/README.md

 ## License

 This project is licensed under the [PolyForm Noncommercial License 1.0.0](LICENSE) — free for personal use, compiling for yourself, and sharing copies, but not for commercial use or resale.
-The license also explicitly prohibits using this code (in whole or in part) as training data for AI/ML models.
 See [LICENSE](LICENSE) for the full text.

 ## Interface